 7.4 Maximum input level

-The maximum input level is defined as the maximum mean power received at the UE RIB, at which the specified relative throughput shall meet or exceed the minimum requirements for the specified reference measurement channel.
+The maximum input level is defined as the maximum mean power, for which the throughput shall meet or exceed the minimum requirements for the specified reference measurement channel.

 The maximum input level is defined as a directional requirement.
 The requirement is verified in beam locked mode in the direction where peak gain is achieved.

-The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.X.X, (with one sided dynamic OCNG Pattern as described in Annex XXX) with parameters specified in Table XXXX.
+The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A (with one sided dynamic OCNG Pattern OP.1 TDD for the DL-signal) with parameters specified in Table 7.4.-1.
 The requirement is verified with the test metric of EIS (Link=RX beam peak direction, Meas=Link angle).